FaradayRF/Faraday-Software/Tutorials/start/rfplayground.md

 First off, let's see what stations your base station is hearing.
 The [telemetry](../../Applications/Telemetry) application provides a handy `/stations` API that will return the callsign, nodeid, and latest EPOCH of all stations heard within the last five minutes.

 ### /Stations URL
-* Open up a web browser and navigate to `http://localhost:8001/stations`
+* Open up a web browser and navigate to [http://localhost:8001/stations](http://localhost:8001/stations)

 You should see at least two stations present, the base station (KB1LQC-1) and the RF remote node (KB1LQC-2) as shown in the example below.
 This is a quick way to check if everything is working!
 You will have to wait for whatever RF interval the radios were programmed to before data appears.
-Additionally, any time longer than 5 minutes simply will not work unless you specify a new timespan for the `/stations` call.
+Additionally, stations which have not transmitted less than 5 minutes ago simply will not show up unless you specify a new timespan for the `/stations` query.
 Please see the [telemetry](../../Applications/Telemetry) documentation to do this if necessary.

 ![Telemetry application stations URL](images/TelemetryStations.png)